coreeng/core-platform-docs/content/app/tenancy.md

 ## What is a tenant?

 A Tenancy is the unit of access to the Core Platform.
-It contains a readonly and admin group and gives you access to a namespace and a docker registry for images.
+It contains a readonly and admin group and gives CI/CD actors (GitHub Actions) access to a namespace and a docker registry for images.
 Once you have a tenancy, you can add sub namespaces for all your application testing needs.

+Tenants are organized in the tree structure.
+For each tenant, we create a [hierarchical namespace](https://github.com/kubernetes-sigs/hierarchical-namespaces).
+It helps to organize resources and access.
+Examples:
+- share of resource quotas
+- control access with network policies (give access to a tenant and all its children)
+- share prometheus instance for tenant children

 ### Adding a tenancy